naravishal/personal/spark/HandsOnSpark.md

 - How to query delta lake table with Time Travel option
 - How to do upsert on Delta lake table.
 - How to display the metadata of the table.
+- Get History of Operations on Delta Table.
+- Convert Parquet into Delta Table
+- Merge Operation in Delta Lake
+- Delete Operation in Delta Lake
+- Vaccum Command in Delta Lake
+- Optimize in Delta Lake
+- Clone in Delta Lake Table
+- How to convert Delta files back to Parquet
+- Query on older snapshot of the table.
+- Automatic Schema Updation in Spark.
+- Update Table based on condition.
+- Delete Table based on condition.

 # Spark Streaming